Welcome to the ultimate Guide in understanding how to use the No Contact Rule after a breakup.

 In short, the No Contact Rule is about shutting down communications with an ex for a certain period of time such that you create space for each other allowing for healing, self recovery, and an opportunity for both of you to potentially come back together as a couple.

 In some circles, this all encompassing strategy is also referred to as implementing Radio Silence with your ex boyfriend.

 I guess we could also call it shutting down all communications or going quiet.

 I suppose we could even describe it as giving your ex the silent treatment.
 Or if we take it a step further, the No Contact Rule could also be described as refusing to talk and communicate with your boyfriend on every level for the sake of your own recovery and eventually getting him back.

 Guess what we are going to do!

 We are going to dig into this much talked about, but poorly understood concept.
-I consider it one of the most effective rules you will need to embrace during the Post Breakup Period.
+I consider it one of the most effective rules you may want to embrace during the Post Breakup Period.

 And I want to be very clear about something: